Climate change protesters try to storm the stage at tense Shell AGM

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

-“Shut down Shell,” protesters repeatedly chanted on Tuesday, interrupting Sir Andrew and other board members as they were speaking to other shareholders in the room.
+It was not until well over an hour into proceedings that the meeting was able to continue as planned.

-Security repeatedly escorted protesters out one at the time, however one protester was replaced by another.
+Security repeatedly escorted protesters out one at the time.
+However, one protester was replaced by another, continuing the interruption.

 In the confusion, Sir Andrew also mistakenly asked security to remove a non-protesting shareholder who had got up to ask for the meeting to push ahead.